 All faculty and staff are invited to join colleagues in reading, discussing, and putting into practice ideas from current literature.

-This semester’s Reading Group will be led by BCC English Instructor Tomas Moniz.
+Last semester’s Reading Group will be led by BCC English Instructor Tomas Moniz.
 Books will be available for lending to the first 10 people requesting them.

 - February 4

 - March 25

 From the New Press: